-A robust and attractive perennial shrub with smooth, heart-shaped green leaves, kava is a member of the Piperaceae (pepper) family.
-Kava
+A robust and attractive perennial shrub with smooth, heart-shaped green leaves, kava kava Click to listen highlighted text! kava kava is a member of the Piperaceae (pepper) family.

 A lush, leafy green plant, it grows densely and is harvested when it is approximately six to eight feet in height.
 Kava is planted in a manner similar to that of sugarcane.
 Sections of its stalks are laid in trenches of mud, where they sprout.
 The stalk sections are then planted in shallow trenches, where they grow to maturity in five to seven years.

 For centuries, this plant from the South Seas has been used as an effective and natural way to relieve stress.
-The Western world is just catching on to this safe alternative to potentially dangerous pharmaceuticals.
-Kava as a supplement offers tranquil relief without side effects, without being habit forming, and without costing a fortune.
-The effect is comparable to drinking a glass of wine.
-In the Pacific, kava is considered to reduce anxiety without dulling the mind.
+The Western world caught on to this safe alternative to potentially dangerous pharmaceuticals.

 Pay attention to the issue of liver toxicity.
 Don’t take more than the recommended dose.